 When I was growing up, all we needed was one giant zucchini from my dad's garden and zucchini bread would happen.
 I can see my mom standing in the kitchen, bending over the giant yellow/flowered metal bowl, stirring and stirring as she mixed in the shredded zucchini.
 This, of course, was after she'd carefully mixed together all the other ingredients.
 I'd marvel as the zucchini leached its liquid into the batter; watching it slowly turn from a nearly sandy texture to something smooth, brown, and magical.
 I'd get to help lick the bowl clean (trying carefully to avoid the leftover shreds of zucchini) and then I'd wait as amazing smells filled the kitchen.
 When I was older, I'd help mix ingredients or shred zucchini, and I no longer avoided the leftover shreds of zucchini in the bowl.
 Mom would still do the last stirring though; that was her job.
-To me, this bread is the smell of late summer, of garden bounty, of tradition, of family.
+To me, this bread is the representation of late summer, of garden bounty, of tradition, of family.

 Family Recipe Zucchini Bread